What Are Options Vertical Spreads and How to Trade Them?

 There are more than one spreads strategy making vertical spreads an umbrella.
-Spreads are an options trading strategy that's popular because of the protection offered.
-Watch our video above on how to trade a vertical spread.
-Read More
+Vertical spreads are an options trading strategy that’s popular because of the protection offered.
+Employing this strategy will give you a higher probability of success and fixed risk while trading options!
+The most popular vertical spreads are credit spreads and debit spreads.
+Credits spreads are a selling strategy, while debit spreads are a buying strategy.
+Credit spreads don’t need to be as directionally biased as debit spreads.
+Watch our video on how to trade vertical spreads.

 Options have moving parts to them.
 Options strategies were developed as protection.
 The great thing about options is their ability to make money in any market.